retrohacker/knowledge/sysadmin/rsyslog.md

 It looks like this directory only supports the [basic syntax](https://www.rsyslog.com/doc/v8-stable/configuration/conf_formats.html) (I couldn't get advanced to work, but maybe I just didn't try hard enough).

+Counterintuitively, the best place to find documentation on the syntax that works in these files is the 5.x (ancient) version of the rsyslog documentation: https://www.rsyslog.com/doc/v5-stable/configuration/index.html makes me wonder if this is really the legacy syntax.

 # systemd

 For Debian (and possibly other distributions) systemd is already configured so that journald forwards messages to syslog and the default config appears to handle reading from the journald syslog socket for you.